Module 0 (Part I): Course Orientation

 - Explain how the course is set up.

-- Identify and describe the resources available to you for the course, including optional discussion sections, the discussion board, and the Mastering A&P program.
+- Identify and describe the resources available to you for the course including optional review sections and the discussion board.

 - Describe the learning objectives for the course.